OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 ### Ocean Sonar Data

 For this project, you will be initially working with the output of the [compute_Sv](https://echopype.readthedocs.io/en/stable/api/echopype.calibrate.compute_Sv.html#echopype.calibrate.compute_Sv) function.
-This is a function in echopype that computes the volume backscattering strength (Sv) of the provided EchoData object.
+This is a function in echopype that computes the volume backscattering strength (Sv) from the raw data.
+Sv is basically how strong the echo return is from a volume of water.
 This function returns an xarray Dataset that has several variables that are necessary for the visualization of ocean sonar data.

 The Dataset has the dimensions and coordinates:

 * frequency - transducer frequency used for the experiment, with units Hz